 AKFED Financial services through its banks is focusing on enhancing financial inclusion with increased outreach as well as maintaining a focus on SME customers.
 AKFED Financial Service companies are lending a particular emphasis on investments in technology infrastructure as the primary tool in achieving its desired objective through alternative delivery channels.

 AKFED’s commercial and retail banking investments include an interest in Habib Bank Limited (HBL), Pakistan’s largest and oldest private sector bank.
-HBL has over 1,700 branches and over 1900 ATMs providing financial services throughout Pakistan.
-With over 11 million customer relationships, HBL offers a wide range of services, including branchless banking and alternative delivery channels that further its objectives in financial inclusion.
-HBL has a presence in 25 countries, which include Hong Kong, Singapore, Sri Lanka, Bangladesh, Gulf, Continental Europe, UK and the USA.
+HBL has over 1,700 branches and over 2,100 ATMs providing financial services throughout Pakistan.
+With over 19 million customer relationships, HBL offers a wide range of services, including branchless banking and alternative delivery channels that further its objectives in financial inclusion.
+HBL has a presence in 25 countries, which include Hong Kong, Singapore, Sri Lanka, Bangladesh, Gulf, Continental Europe, UK and China.

 Diamond Trust Bank (DTB), which was founded in the 1940s, offers retail and commercial banking services in Kenya, Tanzania, Uganda and Burundi via a network of over 110 branches.
 It primarily serves customers in the SME and corporate parts of the economy.
 DTB offers a wide array of banking services, including the provision of financial services to over 900,000 customers via alternative delivery channels.